MikeMorenoDSP/awesome-puredata/README.md

 - [PUnIsH](https://git.iem.at/pd/punish) - Pure Data User Interface Hacks.
 - [Keyboard Navigation/patching](https://github.com/pure-data/pure-data/pull/869) - This is a prototype branch that allows you to fully navigate and connect your patches with the keyboard.

-## Pd on the Web
-- [Pd Web Party](https://github.com/cuinjune/PdWebParty) - An app that allows Pd users to run patches in a web browser and share them with a web link.
-- [WebPd](https://github.com/sebpiq/WebPd) - WebPd is a 100% JavaScript Pure Data runtime using Web Audio API to play audio in the browser.

-## Pd on Mobile Devices
-- [Pd Droid Party](https://droidparty.net/) - Run Pd patches on Android
-- [Pd Party](http://danomatika.com/code/pdparty) - Run Pd patches on iOS.
-- [MobMuPlat](https://danieliglesia.com/mobmuplat/) - Design interfaces and run patches on Pd patches on Android and iOS.

 ## Tutorials & Books
 - [Live Electronics Tutorial - Alexandre Porres](https://github.com/porres/Live-Electronics-Tutorial) -  Live Electronics Tutorial with examples in Pure Data and the ELSE Library.
 *This tutorial presents theory and practice of Live Electronics topics without any prerequisite.
 It's aimed at newbies, dummies, enthusiasts and also experts.*
 - [Programming Electronic Music in Pd - Johannes Kreidler](http://pd-tutorial.com/) - Simple tutorial website on many types of synthesis in pure data.
 - [The theory and technique of Electronic Music - Miller Puckette](http://msp.ucsd.edu/techniques.htm) - a uniquely complete source of information for the computer synthesis of rich and interesting musical timbres.

-## Pd on Youtube
-- [SoundSimulator](https://www.youtube.com/c/SoundSimulator/videos) - engaging videos about pure data for beginners.
-- [Acreil](https://www.youtube.com/user/acreil) - musician and composer using Pure Data.
-- [via](https://www.youtube.com/channel/UCm4AzqIgMBFVT5g7X3U-niw/videos) - custom music systems in Purr Data with great music.
-- [rinotv](https://youtu.be/I9_3CfRm8GE) - Convoluted patches, but awesome music.
-- [Jacopo Lovatello](https://www.youtube.com/c/JacopoLovatello/videos) - Modular Pure Data systems.

 ## Pd as an audio-plugin
 - [Camomile](https://github.com/pierreguillot/Camomile/releases) - Camomile is a plugin with Pure Data embedded that allows to load and to control patches inside a digital audio workstation.
 The plugin is available in the VST2, VST3, Audio Unit and LV2 formats for Windows, Linux and MacOS.
 - [Camomile ELSE](https://github.com/porres/Camomile-ELSE/releases) - Camomile plugin compatible with the else library.
 - [Heavy Compiler or hvcc](https://github.com/Wasted-Audio/hvcc) - hvcc is a python-based dataflow audio programming language compiler that generates C/C++ code and a variety of specific framework wrappers.
 *This compiler can generate the following: c, bela, fabric, js, pdext, unity, daisy, vst2, lv2, jack, wwise.*
+- [PlugData](https://github.com/timothyschoen/PlugData) - Plugin wrapper around PureData to allow patching in a wide selection of DAWs.

+## Pd on Mobile Devices
+- [Pd Droid Party](https://droidparty.net/) - Run Pd patches on Android
+- [Pd Party](http://danomatika.com/code/pdparty) - Run Pd patches on iOS.
+- [MobMuPlat](https://danieliglesia.com/mobmuplat/) - Design interfaces and run patches on Pd patches on Android and iOS.

+## Pd on the Web
+- [Pd Web Party](https://github.com/cuinjune/PdWebParty) - An app that allows Pd users to run patches in a web browser and share them with a web link.
+- [WebPd](https://github.com/sebpiq/WebPd) - WebPd is a 100% JavaScript Pure Data runtime using Web Audio API to play audio in the browser.
+- [empd](https://mathr.co.uk/empd/) - Pure-data compiled with Emscripten.
+- [Pure-Data-Ofelia-Emscripten](https://github.com/Jonathhhan/Pure-Data-Ofelia-Emscripten) -  A Collection of Pure Data / Ofelia Patches for compiling with Emscripten

 ## Pure Data external development & scripting
 - [Externals howto](https://github.com/pure-data/externals-howto) -  How-To write externals for Pd.